liballouo/Taijong/README.md

 6.run AI_client.py

-then you can see two windows, one is controlled by you, another one is controlled by AI.
+then you can see two windows, one is controlled by you, the other one is controlled by AI.

 co-author: Matthew Hung, 游宗謀